nazwhale/CV/README.md

 #### University College London (September '11 to July '14)

 - BSc Experimental Psychology
   - High 2:1 grade
   - High 1st in dissertation

 #### Reigate Grammar School (September '03 to July '10)

-- A Levels:
+- A-Levels
   - Mathematics - A*
   - Economics - A
   - Geography - A